SSEH5475 Advanced Psychology of Sport

 - Students are able to (1) develop an in-depth appreciation and understanding of psychological issues relevant to performance in sport and exercise settings; (2) critically evaluate applications of psychological theory to behaviour change in sport and exercise; (3) acquire practical skills in data collection, data analysis and scientific report writing; and (4) develop advanced skills in scientific information retrieval, evaluation and synthesis.

-- Typically this unit is assessed in the following ways: (1) an examination component (comprising a mid-semester examination and a final examination); (2) a group-based research project (journal article); and (3) an individual reflective essay.
+- Indicative assessments in this unit are as follows: (1) an examination component (comprising a mid-semester examination and a final examination); (2) a group-based research project (journal article); and (3) an individual reflective essay.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.